Marcus Theatres offering $4 movie tickets for National Cinema Day

 The second annual National Cinema Day means $4 tickets on Sunday at Marcus Theatres in the Madison area.

 Marcus spokesperson Jenni Tetzlaff said the company is also waiving online fees and extra charges that day.
-Each theater will still charge local and state taxes, she said.
+Each theater will still apply local and state taxes, she said.

 On Marcus’ “Value Tuesdays” tickets are $7 for non-members and $6 for members, but the tickets come with added fees.